 Autonomic factors.
 As profound as the limbic factors might be, they are dwarfed by the autonomic factors - and by the interplay between the limbic and autonomic factors.
 Your autonomic nervous system plays a vital role in protecting you from danger, and (as is the case with your limbic system) you have little, if any, direct control over it.
 For instance, in a dark room the pupils of your eyes will dilate to let in as much light as possible in order to protect you from what might be lurking in the shadows.
 You do not tell your pupils to dilate; that function is controlled by your autonomic nervous system.
 And try as you might, you simply cannot make your pupils constrict in a dark room.
 Well, as a tinnitus sufferer you have the guest from hell in your head, the uncle who invited himself and simply will not leave.
 So what does your autonomic nervous system do in response to this omnipresent amorphous intruder?
 It does exactly what it is supposed to do - it continually monitors your tinnitus.
 In other words, your autonomic nervous system is acting in powerful opposition to your goal (which is to stop monitoring your tinnitus), and there is nothing you can directly do to change that state of affairs, not unless you can figure out a way to cause your pupils to constrict in a dark room!

 So where does that leave us?
-Well, we need to do our very best to recognize our external barriers to habituation and eliminate them.
-These barriers are indeed largely within our direct control as noted earlier.
-In some instances we might need the assistance of an experienced and objective eye in identifying them, but we can do much of it on our own.
-It is the internal barriers to habituation that can present the real problem.
-If identifying and addressing your external barriers to habituation does not get you where you need to go, then you might want to consider addressing your internal barriers, those factors over which you have no direct control, through the use of Tinnitus Retraining Therapy (TRT), Cognitive Behavioral Therapy (CBT), or a similar habituation-based protocol.
+As I see it, we need to do our very best to recognize our external barriers to habituation and eliminate them.
+These barriers are largely within our direct control as noted earlier, and we can accomplish much on our own.
+It is the internal barriers to habituation that can for some present a real problem.
+If identifying and addressing your external barriers to habituation does not get you where you need to go, then you might want to consider addressing your internal barriers, if necessary with professional guidance.

 Dr. Stephen Nagler